rangaraju29139/Kirana-register/README.md

 - [ ] Store can have different employees with different roles and authorizations.
 - [ ] stock in store can also be maintained with each product cost price and selling price.
 - [ ] Authentication
+- [ ] Consumer based Reporting like Report of particular store or customer between the time period.

+#### Note:
+- Attached the postman collection file in tmp/postman folder
+- Attached the generated java doc in Docs/ folder

 ### Entities